Ford Focus (fourth generation): Australia

-The SA Ford Focus was launched in November 2018 in Australia with Trend, and ST-Line models available from launch.
+The 4th generation Focus was launched in November 2018 in Australia, as the car is fully imported from Germany instead of Thailand from previous generation.
+The model were available with Trend, and ST-Line models available from launch.
 Ambiente, Active and Titanium models were available in mid-2019.
 The Focus ST launched in 2020.

 It was also the first time the wagon was available in Australia and solely in ST-Line guise.
 The wagon was initially the only variant to offer fully independent rear suspension (IRS), whereas other variants were fitted with a torsion-beam rear suspension.

 Engines available are the 1.5-litre EcoBoost three-cylinder with 134 kW and 240 Nm, and a 2.3-litre EcoBoost four-cylinder with 206 kW and 420 Nm.
 Transmissions include the 8F24 8-speed automatic standard on 1.5 L EcoBoost, 6-speed manual standard on ST, with a 7-speed automatic a no-cost option.
 A 6-speed automatic was previously offered on Ambiente models.

-The Focus has received a full 5-star ANCAP safety rating.
+The Focus has received a full 5-star ANCAP safety rating in 2019 (aligned with Euro NCAP).

 In June 2020, the Focus lineup in Australia had been culled to only the ST-Line Hatch (wagon discontinued), Active and ST. To compensate for the discontinuation of the Titanium, features such as front parking sensors and LED headlights were made standard on the ST-Line.
 Independent rear suspension was also added to the ST-Line where it was previously only fitted on the ST-Line wagon and Active.
 FordPass 4G modems were also added to the Focus in Australia for the first time allowing remote unlocking and start from a smartphone.

 Coinciding with the launch of the facelift model in 2022, only the ST model will be sold, with non-Ford Performance models (ST-Line Hatch and Active) being discontinued in Australia.
 The ST and ST X will replace the ST-1 and ST-2 variants launched in 2020.
 The ST now receives less standard equipment than previously, such as 18 alloys rather than the 19" alloys previously standard across the range.
 While the ST X gains LED matrix headlights and 19" alloys.

 Ford Australia discontinued the Focus ST and Fiesta ST, from its lineup on August 5, 2022.
 Forty examples of the facelifted Focus ST were secured for the Australian market, with both vehicles to be retired before the end of 2022.
 The company said the decision was led by the semiconductor chip shortage and a priority for its higher selling vehicles, such as the Ranger, Everest, Mustang, Escape and Puma.